MDAM182/rails-portfolio-project/README.md

 cd into rails-portfolio-project

-Open with the specified text editor
+open with the specified text editor

+run rails s in terminal

 # Contributing